Sai-guru/FormData-Firebase/README.md

-# 📋 Unite as Hindus - React Firebase Form
+# 📋 React Firebase Form

 This is a simple and powerful form submission web app built using **React** and **Firebase Realtime Database**.
 The goal is to allow users to submit their **name, phone number**, and **Instagram ID**, which is then stored in the Firebase database.